 That being said, while a good Q and A between two people can be sustenance for the soul, it is our Q and A with Jesus that should take precedence.

-Jesus often asked questions in response to a question.
-In the gospel narratives, Christ was asked over three hundred questions, and over three hundred times did he answer the question with a question.
+Jesus loved to ask questions, three hundred seven to be exact.
+What's more, in the one hundred eighty-three questions he was asked, he often responded with a question.
 By my count, only three times did Jesus not give an answer to a question.
 Why was Jesus so compelled to ask questions?
 Because Jesus really wants to engage us.
 He has a very personal interest in getting closer to us, and in doing so, not only reveals more of Who He is to us, but also helps us to see more of who we are in His eyes.

 On one hand, Jesus could have responded to the many questions he received with specific answers.
 It may have brought peace of mind to the soul, but Jesus was interested in more than simply providing an answer.
 He was interested in the deeper, more personal encounter behind the question.
 Consider the robust conversation going on with the Twelve Apostles after they came back from being sent out two by two.
 When you read that narrative closely, you discover there was a lot of discussion going on about who Jesus actually was.
 In a moment when Jesus could have responded to the Twelve with “I am the Messiah, Son of the living God,” He instead, decided to turn the question on the twelve: “Who do you say that I am?”
 He wishes to engage them—He makes the conversation personal and seeks to draw them into a deeper relationship with Him.
 In this case, Peter was the one who stepped forward and said: “You are the Christ, the Son of the living God” (Mt 16:17).
 Our Lord’s personal question provoked a personal and faith filled response.